wrightaprilm/SSB2020RevClassroom/ConstructGraphicalModels.md

 R.lnProbability()
 ```

+While we've now constructed our first complete Bayesian graphical model, we've only been able to clamp a single number to a single node to indicate our observed data.
+However, in many situations, we want to include a series of observations.
+To do this, we need one more graphical model tool known as a plate.

 ### Plates

 Plates are constructs that are used to represent repition in a graphical model.
 Graphically, they are represented by dashed boxes around nodes (usually clamped stochastic nodes).
 In the Rev language, plate repitition is usually accomplished with a _for_ loop.
 Within such _for_ loops, we typically need to first specify the type of stochastic node (e.g., Binomial) and then clamp an observation to each node individually.
 For instance, instead of a single Binomial outcome (say, flipping one coin 6 times), let's say we flipped 5 coins each 6 times and we think they have the same probability of success.
 We can set up 5 Binomial random variables and clamp the observed number of successes to each of them.